 Pioneering EM in the Southern Ocean

-The Antarctic Toothfish fishery is governed by the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+The Antarctic Toothfish fishery is governed by the Commission for the Conservation of Antarctic Marine Living Resources (Opens in new windowCCAMLR).
 This fishery strives to be one of the most sustainably managed in the world, and licensed vessels are tasked with providing scientific data to ensure the ongoing health of the fishery.
 Talley’s Group Ltd, a New Zealand seafood company, proactively contracted Saltwater in 2017 to trial a custom EM system in Bellingshausen Sea.
 The EM system successfully collected data under extreme weather on a trip lasting over 3 months – and continues to be fully functional after 3 years at sea.
 This was the first time that comprehensive EM data had been collected and analyzed in this fishery, and preliminary results were very favorably received by Members of CCAMLR.
-Since then, we have been contracted to install our SWIM EM system on multiple vessels from other nations operating in this fishery.
+Since then, we have also provided EM systems, technical support and data review services to vessels owned by the South Korean fishing company, TNS Ltd. that also fish in the Southern Ocean.
+Learn More

 Supporting Sustainability in the Gulf of Mexico Shrimp Fishery